 If you can’t measure it, you can’t manage it.
 Digital marketers have learned this lesson over the past few years with the rise of mobile marketing; more traditional marketers are slowly catching on.
 Yet, performance marketers have known this forever, and have been saying it since the dawn of the affiliate industry.
 As large companies shift their focus to data-driven insights and measurable results (and away from costly brand marketing), and small companies vie to make an impact as efficiently as possible, the role and perception of performance marketing is shifting with them.

 Below, we outline the reasons why it’s more critical than ever to do performance marketing well — and why it’s not just a form of marketing, but the future of marketing.

 1. Performance marketing IS marketing.

 At TUNE, we’ve long held that all marketing should be measured on performance.
-As CEO Peter Hamilton explained at last year’s Postback, “This might seem like an obvious one, but most of marketing is still not measured.
+As CEO Peter Hamilton explained at 2017’s Postback conference, “This might seem like an obvious one, but most of marketing is still not measured.
 Whether we’re talking about TV and out-of-home is beside the point.
 Even most digital advertising is bought on programmatic, based on impressions and clicks and in display and not judged on engagement, return, or revenue.
 Marketing must be measured on the impact that it has.”

 Increasingly, brands are catching on.
-Forrester predicts that performance marketing will grow at a rate of 10% each year through 2020, which is a rapid figure you rarely see with mature industries such as performance marketing.
+Forrester predicts that performance marketing will grow at a rate of 10% each year through 2020, which is a rapid figure rarely seen with mature industries such as performance marketing.

 2. Small and large companies win.